Tajbir09/Bottle-Detection-YOLOv8/README.md

 # Bottle-Detection-YOLOv8
-A YOLOv8 custom-trained bottle detection system using webcam"
+A YOLOv8 custom-trained bottle detection system using webcam